-- Military One Source: free 24/7 resource for military families - New MilParent: offers free, individualized, confidential support for expecting and new military parents of children up to age 5 - Exceptional Family Members Program (EFMP): helps with identification and support of a family member with special medical or educational needs - Military and Family Life Counselor Program: free resource for service members and loved ones - Military Kids Connect: online community for military kids ages 6 to 17 - Babies on the Homefront: app created by ZERO to THREE to support military and veteran parents with their baby or toddler - TRICARE Humana Military: 1-800-444-5445 - FOCUS (Families Overcoming Under Stress) Resilience Training for military families: - FOCUS Quantico - Naval Station Norfolk - Fort Story - Operation Homefront: offers military families in-need short-term financial assistance, recurrent family support, and help with long-term stability including mortgage-free homes and veteran caregiver support - Navy Fleet and Family Support Program: includes family supports, counseling, advocacy, and prevention programs - National Call Center for Homeless Veterans: 1-877-4AID-VET (424-3838) - Hope Line: for military homeowners at risk of foreclosure 1-888-995-4673 - Virginia Veteran & Family Support Program: 1-877-285-1299

-Operated statewide by the Virginia Department of Veterans Services; provides outreach, connection, and support to veterans and their families as they address the challenges of military service, transition, deployments, posttraumatic stress, or other behavioral health concerns as well as traumatic brain injuries and physical injuries.
+- Military One Source: free 24/7 resource for military families - New MilParent: offers free, individualized, confidential support for expecting and new military parents of children up to age 5 - Exceptional Family Members Program (EFMP): helps with identification and support of a family member with special medical or educational needs - Military and Family Life Counseling Program: free resource for service members and loved ones - Military Kids Connect: online community for military kids ages 6 to 17 - Babies on the Homefront: web resource and app created by ZERO to THREE to support military and veteran parents with their baby or toddler - TRICARE Humana Military: 1-800-444-5445 - FOCUS (Families Overcoming Under Stress) Resilience Training for military families: - FOCUS Quantico - Naval Station Norfolk - Fort Story - Operation Homefront: offers military families in-need short-term financial assistance, recurrent family support, and help with long-term stability including mortgage-free homes and veteran caregiver support - Navy Fleet and Family Support Program: includes family supports, counseling, advocacy, and prevention programs - National Call Center for Homeless Veterans: 1-877-4AID-VET (424-3838) - Virginia Veteran & Family Support Program: 1-877-285-1299 Operated statewide by the Virginia Department of Veterans Services; provides outreach, connection, and support to veterans and their families as they address the challenges of military service, transition, deployments, posttraumatic stress, or other behavioral health concerns as well as traumatic brain injuries and physical injuries.

-If you're concerned about a veteran in crisis, the Veterans Crisis Line 1-800-273-8255 (or text 838-255) has caring, qualified VA responders standing by to provide free and confidential support - 24 hours a day, 7 days a week, 365 days a year.
+If you're concerned about a veteran in crisis, the Veterans Crisis Line (dial 988 then press 1; text 838255) has caring, qualified VA responders standing by to provide free and confidential support - 24 hours a day, 7 days a week, 365 days a year.
 Responders will work with the individual to get through any personal crisis.